shivharis/turtlebot3_wiki/docs/source/bringup.rst

 TurtleBot3 Burger
 ~~~~~~~~~~~~~~~~~

-[TurtleBot3 SBC] Give the LiDAR connected to ttyUSB0 socket the read/write permissions.
+[``TurtleBot``] Give the LiDAR connected to ttyUSB0 socket the read/write permissions.

 .. code-block:: bash

   sudo chmod a+rw /dev/ttyUSB0

+..
+WARNING:: The value of ``/dev/ttyUSB0`` may be different depending on the environment connected to the TurtleBot's SBC.

-[TurtleBot3 SBC] Bring up the basic packages to start the TurtleBot3 applications.
+[``TurtleBot``] Bring up the basic packages to start the TurtleBot3 applications.

 .. code-block:: bash